helm/helm-www/content/en/docs/faq/_index.md

 ### When I add a Helm repo, I get the error 'Error: Repo "https://kubernetes-charts.storage.googleapis.com" is no longer available'

+The Helm Chart repositories are no longer supported after [a year-long deprecation period](https://github.com/helm/charts#deprecation-timeline).
-The old Helm chart repositories that were once considered official have been removed by Google when their support period expired.
-The new URL for these repositories has changed to `https://charts.helm.sh/stable` and `https://charts.helm.sh/incubator`.
-The command `helm repo add` will not let you add the old URLs unless you specify `--use-deprecated-repos`.
+Archives for these repositories are available at `https://charts.helm.sh/stable` and `https://charts.helm.sh/incubator`, however they will no longer receive updates.
+The command
+`helm repo add` will not let you add the old URLs unless you specify `--use-deprecated-repos`.

 ### On GKE (Google Container Engine) I get "No SSH tunnels currently open"